Jimmy Wang Yu

-Off-screen, Wang Yu was notorious for his temperamental personality and his links to organized crime.
+Wang Yu was well known for his volatile personality and ties to organized crime off-screen.
 He was a suspected member of the Bamboo Union triad, and was charged in the 1981 murder of several Four Seas Gang members, though he was acquitted due to a lack of evidence.

 Early life

 Born Wang Zheng Quan (王正權) in Shanghai in 1943, Wang and his family moved to Hong Kong when he was still a child.
 From a young age, he trained in karate, tai chi, Wudang quan and taijijian.
 For a time he served in the National Revolutionary Army, and was also a competitive swimmer and a car racing enthusiast.

 Film career

 Wang joined Shaw Brothers Studio in 1963 as a stunt performer, and had his first acting role in the 1965 film Temple of the Red Lotus.
 In 1968, he acted with Cheng Pei-pei in the wuxia film Golden Swallow, directed by Chang Cheh.
 Following that, Wang starred in many other wuxia films, including One Armed Boxer (1971), Master of the Flying Guillotine (1976) and Return of the Chinese Boxer (1977).

-If One-Armed Swordsman was the movie that launched Wang's acting career, The Chinese Boxer was the film that sealed his fame in Hong Kong cinema.
+If The One-Armed Swordsman was the movie that launched Wang's acting career, The Chinese Boxer was the film that sealed his fame in Hong Kong cinema.
 The latter has been credited as being the first Hong Kong martial arts film that kickstarted the unarmed combat genre, mainly kung fu.
 It also triggered a phenomenon that filled the ranks of many Chinese martial arts associations across Southeast Asia.
 Chinese youths, in their bid to emulate Wang, took to punching sandbags, and reading up on the history of Shaolin Kung Fu.

 Controversy dogged Wang after the fame that exploded with The Chinese Boxer.
 He broke his contract with the Shaw Brothers Studio, and was promptly slapped with a lawsuit.
 The legal tussle that ended in the studio's favour led to Wang being banned from making films in Hong Kong.
 Wang then looked to Taiwan for better career prospects, linking up with Golden Harvest and other independent film outfits.
 His subsequent works were mostly filmed in Taiwan.